stasis78/7dtd-mods/FarmLifeMod/README.md

 ### Dedicated Server Notes

-If `FarmLifeMod_Icons` is installed on a dedicated server then the client will need to install this mod locally in order to get the assets.
+If `FarmLifeMod_Icons` is installed on a dedicated server then the client will need to install this mod locally, in order to get the assets.
 This is a limitation of the current way mods are handled by the game.

 ## About